gallandarakhneorg/labmanager/CONTRIBUTING.md

 #### 1.4.1.
 Injecting data from data.json

-The project is configured for inserting automatically the data that is described into a specific JSON file in a folder that is specified in the developer YAML confiuration file (see above).
+The project is configured for inserting automatically the data that is described into a specific JSON file in a folder that is specified in the developer YAML configuration file (see above).

 For injecting initial data in the database, you have to follow the steps: